The Way COVID-19 Changed Mental Health And Addiction

 Substance abuse can be complicated and difficult to detect depending on the chemical used.
 Substances like marijuana can be more subtle, and if someone drinks often but in small amounts, he or she may not seem to be struggling with an alcohol addiction.
 Some signs of people battling mental health challenges include, but are not limited to:

 Despite times being challenging for several people, putting your family’s health first is wise.
-If you or a loved one struggles with substance abuse, contact a local facility for treatment.
+If you or a loved one struggles with substance abuse, contact a treatment provider.
 Rehabs are still accepting patients during this time and can provide mental health services like counseling as well as a safe space to get access to medication for recovery.